yewin-mm/spring-data-jpa-join-table-example/README.md

     * So, if you don't do any updating password in your database, you can set just blank in password field.
     * If you got error with database when you run the application, please see in google as reference.
     * Because sometime, you might got no privilege or permission denied error in Postgresql.
 If so, you need to create new user or new database with name 'postgres' and grant access on that. (please see in google as reference for that)
-* If you don't use Postgresql database, please change your database driver in `pom.xml` file and change your database dialect in `application.properties` file.
+* If you don't use Postgresql database, please change your database driver in `pom.xml` file and change your database url, username, password and dialect in `application.properties` file.
-    * If you don't know your database driver and dialect, please reference in google. <br> eg. Your installed database is Mysql,
+    * If you don't know your database driver, url and dialect, please reference in google. <br> eg. Your installed database is Mysql,
         * for driver which to add in `pom.xml`, please search in google like "Maven dependency for mysql database" or "Spring JPA Mysql example"
-        * for dialect which to add in `application.properties` file, please search in google like "Spring jpa dialect properties sample for mysql driver"
+        * for url and dialect which to add in `application.properties` file, please search in google like "Spring jpa url and dialect properties sample for mysql driver"
 * Run the project in your IDE.
     * Click run button on IDE or Run by right click on `JpaJoinTableExampleApplication` class which has main method and choose run or run as java application.
 * Insert some data into 'Role' table in your database by querying in database console.